-This attack leads signature generation algorithm to build a signature that does not include any real invariant.
-The attacker is now able to send another burst of worm and non-worm samples without being detected.
-Even if more than one worm instance attacks the same host, this attack, unlike the well-known red herring attack [12], can work any way if the value of n is big enough with respect to the value of j.
-In the red herring attacks the adversary incorporates fake invariants into the worm samples to lead the generation system to create signatures that include those spurious features in addition to the necessary invariant tokens.
+This attack leads signatures generation algorithm to build a signature that does not include any true invariant.
+The attacker can send now another burst of worm and non-worm samples without being detected.
+Even if more than one worm instance attacks the same host, this attack, unlike the well known Red Herring Attack [12], can work any way if the value of n is big enough respect to the value of j.
+In the Red Herring Attacks the adversary incorporates fake invariants into the worm samples to lead the generation system to create signatures that include those spurious features in addition to the necessary invariant tokens.
 Then the adversary can evade the resulting signature by not including some fake invariants in subsequently generated worm samples.
 So, if two or more not synchronized attackers send worm samples using different fake invariants sets, the signatures generation system will be able to create the correct signature.
-This is possible because the number of real invariants is greater in comparison to that of fake invariants and so, by offering better COV rate, they will be selected before the fake ones.
-The new signature probably contains only real invariants and so matches with all current and future flows.
+This is possible because the number of true invariants is greater in comparison to that of fake invariants and so, offering better COV rate, they will be selected before fake ones.
+The new signature probably contains only true invariants and so matches with all current and future flows.

-6.1 Attack Effectiveness
+6.1 Attack effectiveness

 We evaluated both Hamsa and our model for this new attack, injecting 20 fixed different tokens to the variant part of each worm and non-worm sample.
 Hamsa generated one signature built only with injected fake invariants.
-Due to the lack of real invariants presence in the signature, no new polymorphic instances of the same worm could be detected (100% false negative).
-In addition, all analyzed worm flows are then discarded, and so the system is not able to build a correct signature also in subsequent execution of the signature generation algorithm.
+Due to the lack of true invariants presence in the signature, no new polymorphic instances of the same worm could be detected (100% false negative).
+In addition, all analyzed worm flows are then discarded, and so the system is not able to build a correct signature also in subsequent generation algorithm executions.

-7. LISABETH EVALUATION
+7 LISABETH evaluation

-We evaluated the effectiveness and efficiency of LISABETH under several scenarios.
-To evaluate the effectiveness of our approach we first considered the case where the suspicious flows pool contained only flows of one worm.
-Next, we considered the case where suspicious flows pool contained some noise, and some innocuous flows as well.
-Finally, we considered the case where the suspicious pool contained flows from multiple worms.
+We evaluated the efficacy and efficiency of LISABETH under several scenarios.
+To evaluate the efficacy of our approach we first considered the case where the suspicious flows pool contains only flows of one worm.
+Next we considered the case where suspicious flows pool contains some noise, and so some innocuous flows, and last we considered the case where the suspicious pool contains flows from multiple worms.
 To evaluate LISABETH efficiency we ran our system with different amounts of data both for suspicious and innocuous pools and compared these results with those of our Hamsa implementation.

-To accomplish our tests we used polymorphic versions of three real-world exploits, i.e., the Apache-Knacker, the ATPhttpd, and the Code-Red exploit, generating suspicious flows using a companion tool included in Polygraph's source code [9].
+To accomplish our tests we used polymorphic versions of three real-world exploits (i.e. Apache-Knacker exploit, ATPhttpd exploit and Code-Red exploit), generating suspicious flows using a simple tool included in Polygraph's source code [9].
 As innocuous flows we used HTTP traces collected from our laboratory's network gateway during normal usage.
-During the evaluation process we used several network flows pools of different sizes as input both for the suspicious and the innocuous pools.
+During the evaluation process we used several network flows pools of different sizes as input both for suspicious and for innocuous pools.